For therapists, coding can be complicated. And it gets even more complicated when modifiers enter the picture.

 Modifiers are tricky things.
 Used wisely, they can help maximize your revenue.
 But used erroneously, they can wreak havoc in the form of claim denials and penalties.
 And if there’s one modifier that causes this the most, it’s modifier 59.

-Modifier 59 has boggled many a physical therapist, and it’s not hard to see why.
+Modifier 59 in physical therapy has boggled many therapist, and it’s not hard to see why.
 Essentially, it allows PTs to charge for two separate services that have been paired by the National Correct Coding Initiative (NCCI) as one.
 But there are many other factors that affect its use and may cause errors instead.
 To clear the confusion and make the most out of this modifier, here is what you need to know.

 What Is Modifier 59?